-Jan-Erik Refle is a PhD candidate at the University of Lausanne (Institut d’études politiques, historiques et internationals) working under the supervision of Prof. Florence Passy.
-He works on social movements and democratization in Tunisia from a framing perspective in order to evaluate the influence of mobilization on democratization processes.
-Jan-Erik Refle is engaged in teaching quantitative methods and courses on social movements at the institute and he holds degrees from the Free University of Berlin (DE) and Roskilde Universitetscenter (DK).
+Jan-Erik Refle is Visiting Research Fellow at DPIR, University of Oxford.
+He holds a PhD from University of Lausanne (IEP).
+He works on social movements, questions of democracy, participation and democratization.
+Jan-Erik Refle is engaged in teaching quantitative methods and courses on social movements and he holds degrees from the Free University of Berlin (DE) and Roskilde Universitetscenter (DK).
 He was lecturer at the International Business Academy in Kolding, Denmark and worked at Adelphi, a think tank specialised on environmental policies and conference organization.
-Jan-Erik Refle is equally member of the scientific board of the Conférence Universitaire de Suisse occidentale (CUSO).